isxuowo/mcwiki/Titanium-Tools.md

 Titanium tools look- and act- almost exactly like diamond tools.
-However, they can be modified at the Tinker Table with custom Enhancements that make them very powerful
+However, they can be modified at the Tinker Table with custom Enhancements that make them very powerful.

 | Pickaxe | Axe | Shovel |
 |---------|-----|--------|